Learning Outcomes

 This article has covered the following key knowledge points:

-- The non-breaching party must mitigate damages.
+- The non-breaching party must mitigate damages; failure to do so reduces recovery for avoidable losses.

 - Punitive damages are not available for breach of contract.